nayyarv/PyCudaIntro/README.md

 Includes the .tex file and the .pdf file as compiled.
 Not a great complete reference, but a decent starting point.

-## Notebooks

-Really not necessary, but included anyway

 # Links

 - [PyCUDA](https://documen.tician.de/pycuda/) - the package used to abstract away the CUDA interface.
 Documentation is good enough, though a bit sparse and code itself doesn't have much documentation, which makes advanced usage tricky.
 Has a small section on metaprogramming CUDA too which is very interesting.